wknclizu/Quorion2/README.md

 - Python package requirements: docopt, requests, flask, openpyxl

 ### Steps
 0. Preprocessing[option].
-For generating new statistics (`cost.csv`), we offer the DuckDB version scripts `preprocess.sh` and `gen_cost.sh`.
+For generating new statistics (`cost.csv`), we offer the DuckDB version scripts `query/preprocess.sh` and `query/gen_cost.sh`.
 Modify the configurations in them, and execute the following command.
 For web-ui, please move the generated statistics files to folder `graph/q1a/`, `tpch/q2/`, `lsqb/q1/`, `job/1a/`, and `custom/q1/` respectively; for command-line operations, please move them to the specific corresponding query folders.
 1. We provide two execution modes.
 The default mode is web-ui execution.
 If you need to switch, please modify the corresponding value `EXEC_MODE` at Line `755` in `main.py`.

 #### Web-UI